Iron pentacarbonyl: Oxidation and reduction

 Reduction of Fe(CO)5 with Na gives Na2Fe(CO)4, "tetracarbonylferrate" also called Collman's reagent.
 The dianion is isoelectronic with Ni(CO)4 but highly nucleophilic.

 Acid-base reactions

 Fe(CO)5 is not readily protonated, but it is attacked by hydroxide.
 Treatment of Fe(CO)5 with aqueous base produces [HFe(CO)4]−, via the metallacarboxylate intermediate.
-The oxidation of this monoanion gives triiron dodecarbonyl, Fe3(CO)12.
+The oxidation of this monoanion gives triiron dodecacarbonyl, Fe3(CO)12.
 Acidification of solutions of [HFe(CO)4]− gives iron tetracarbonyl dihydride, H2Fe(CO)4.

+Likewise, Fe(CO)5 reacts with HgSO4 to give the polymer [HgFe(CO)4]n.